andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 10 (Jon Pertwee)</sub>

 One should never skip multi-Doctor episodes, and this one is a delight.
-It’s easily my favorite multi-Doctor classic episode, and maybe my favorite overall.
+It's easily my favorite multi-Doctor classic episode, and maybe my favorite overall.
 Pertwee and Troughton are a wonderful double act, though it's a shame William Hartnell was too ill to contribute very much.

 Story 65; 4 episodes - The Three Doctors